ClickHouse can be an excellent observability backend.

 Continue reading

-Operational patterns for designing backpressure behavior that contains failure during ingest spikes instead of amplifying it across services.
+How to design backpressure that contains failure during spikes instead of spreading it.